 From the Mailroom to the Boardroom: YOUR ROLE IN BUILDING A NEUROINCLUSIVE WORKPLACE

-Join NEXT for AUTISM and the Ramesh and Kalpana Bhatia Family Foundation for a live panel discussion on neuroinclusive hiring and employment.
+NEXT for AUTISM and The Ramesh and Kalpana Bhatia Family Foundation hosted an in-person panel event at the University of California-Los Angeles on Thursday, September 12, 2024, to discuss how we can collectively improve neurodiverse hiring and employment.

 MODERATOR